LoginRadius/engineering-portal/README.md

 ## LoginRadius

 [LoginRadius](https://www.loginradius.com/) empowers businesses to deliver a delightful customer experience and win customer trust.
-Using the LoginRadius Identity Platform, you can offer a streamlined registration and login processes while protecting customer accounts and complying with data privacy regulations to your customers.
+Using the LoginRadius Identity Platform, you can offer a streamlined registration and login processes while protecting customer accounts and complying with your customers' data privacy regulations.

 ## Running Project Locally